saurxbh/crud-demo/README.md

 - Java Development Kit (JDK) installed.
 - Node.js and npm installed.
-- Used VS Code for React frontend, IntelliJ for Spring Boot backend
+- I used VS Code for React frontend, IntelliJ for Spring Boot backend, but you can use the IDEs of your choice.

 ## Getting Started